N-Zubko/OpenAI-assistant/README.md

 1. clone the repository, install dependencies in the client and server directories.
 My plan is to improve this part later, as well as launch the application on a hosting platform.

-2. In the command line enter the following `cd server/ && npm start`.
-This is launch the application and open it in your browser at Port `3002`
+2. In the command line while in the root enter the following `npm start`.
+This is launch the application and open it in your browser at port `3002`

 ## For security: